Thinking of starting a career in the trucking industry?

 You’ll also have the opportunity to enroll in a 401(k) plan as well as a stock purchase plan.

 Walmart’s private fleet is one of the best flatbed trucking companies you can work for.
-But there is a catch – you’ll need to have some experience to be considered for hiring.
+But there is a catch – you’ll need to have some experience to be considered for hire.

 Here’s what Walmart requires: